nowaythatworked/schedule1-mix-calc/README.md

-# Schedule 1 Optimal Mixing Calculator
+# Schedule 1 Optimal Mixing Calculator - Monorepo

 A sophisticated TypeScript-based optimization engine for the Schedule 1 game that finds optimal substance mixing sequences to maximize profit.
+This repository is organized as a Turborepo monorepo for scalability and future expansion.

 ## 🎯 Features